fabriziosalmi/dnscontrol-actions/README.md

 ## How to Use

+**Repository visibility must be set to private to avoid exposing your dns data to the world**

 #### Setup Credentials:
 - Refer to creds.json for example configurations of popular DNS providers.
 - Populate the appropriate fields with your credentials.